Trader Joe's: Labor relations

-On April 20, 2023, crew members at the Trader Joe's location in the Rockridge neighborhood of Oakland, California voted 73–53 to unionize.
+On April 20, 2023, crew members at the Trader Joe's location in the Rockridge neighborhood of Oakland, California, voted 73–53 to unionize.

 In January 2024, at an administrative law hearing in Connecticut, a Trader Joe’s lawyer amended the company’s answer to include an additional affirmative defense, stating that they believed the National Labor Relations Board and its administrative law judges to be unconstitutional.
-The Board enforces U.S. labor law in relation to collective bargaining and unfair labor practices and was investigating complaints from a Trader Joe's in Hadley, Massachusetts and Minneapolis, Minnesota.
+The Board enforces U.S. labor law in relation to collective bargaining and unfair labor practices and was investigating complaints from a Trader Joe's in Hadley, Massachusetts, and Minneapolis, Minnesota.
 Trader Joe's "hoped to preserve the issue for future briefing and argument," while continuing with the case before an administrative law judge for the NLRB.
-Trader Joe's statement mirrored arguments made by several other companies — SpaceX, Starbucks, Amazon.
+Trader Joe's statement mirrored arguments made by several other companies — SpaceX, Starbucks, and Amazon.

 In popular culture

-Trader Joe's is a recognizable brand in both the United States and increasingly, abroad.
+Trader Joe's is a recognizable brand in both the United States and, increasingly, abroad.
 The grocery store chain sells small and large canvas tote bags, stitched with the Trader Joe's logo.
 Given the trend of carrying a canvas tote bag in metropolitan areas, the Trader Joe's tote bag has been popularized by young city dwellers as far as London, England.
-The tote bag, released in limited edition colors, has been recorded as reselling, from its original price of $2.99, at upwards of $250 each on eBay.

-Trader Joe's is referenced in American social media content.
-Instagram comedy sketches are known to parody the friendly attitude of their cashiers.
-Also notable are influencer pages dedicated to product reviews and promotion for the grocery store.
+Due to high demand, the bags were reported to have a resale value much higher than the original price in certain global markets.

 There have been references to the grocery store in movies, television, and music.
 In Jonathan Levine's 2017 action-comedy, Snatched, Chris Meloni portrays a Trader Joe's floor manager from Buffalo, New York.
 In 2018, Brooklyn rapper Junglepussy released a single entitled Trader Joe's, later re-released on her EP, JP3.